Mechanised Infantry Vehicle

 The Mechanised Infantry Vehicle (MIV) is the British Army's concept of an 8 × 8 wheeled vehicle.
-On 31 March 2018 the United Kingdom rejoined the Boxer (armoured fighting vehicle) programme in order to move to an assessment phase, which may see the Boxer selected.
+In March 2018 the United Kingdom rejoined the Boxer (armoured fighting vehicle) programme in order to move to an assessment phase, which may see the Boxer selected.

-On 19 July 2018 via a voluntary transparency notice the UK MoD disclosed its intent to order between 400 and 600 Boxers in four variants plus driver training vehicles, reference vehicles and support.
+In July 2018 the UK MoD disclosed its intent to order between 400 and 600 Boxers in four variants, plus driver training vehicles, reference vehicles and support.
 The contract will contain options to increase the quantity of vehicles by up to an additional 900.

-On 19 September 2018, UK Defence Minister Stuart Andrew announced that Artec had been given the go-ahead to invite industry to bring forward actual contractible proposals for work on Boxer, allowing Artec to complete their supplier selection process before returning to the MOD with a formal proposal in 2019.
+In September 2018, UK Defence Minister Stuart Andrew announced that Artec had been given the go-ahead to invite industry to bring forward actual contractible proposals for work on Boxer, allowing Artec to complete their supplier selection process before returning to the MOD with a formal proposal in 2019.
 Figures remain as 'over 500' and with the first vehicles to be in-service by 2023.

 Background

-The concept of MIV arose through the Future Rapid Effect System (FRES) programme, which was to deliver 4,000 vehicles that would replace the British Army's reconnaissance and Combat Vehicle Reconnaissance (Tracked) (CVR(T)) fleet.
-The FRES Utility Vehicle (UV) was that specific programme to create armoured personnel carriers to replace vehicles such as the tracked FV432 and wheeled Saxon armoured personnel carriers and CVR(T) variants such as the FV103 Spartan armoured personnel carrier.
+The MIV concept arose through the Future Rapid Effect System (FRES) programme, which was to deliver 4,000 vehicles to replace the British Army's reconnaissance and Combat Vehicle Reconnaissance (Tracked) (CVR(T)) fleet.
+The FRES Utility Vehicle (UV) programme was to create armoured personnel carriers to replace vehicles such as the tracked FV432 and wheeled Saxon armoured personnel carriers and CVR(T) variants such as the FV103 Spartan armoured personnel carrier.

 The winning design provisionally selected for the FRES Utility Vehicle contract was the Piranha V, manufactured by General Dynamics.
-However, no production order was announced, and the programmes was later restructured and then failed to restart.
-FRES was cancelled and split into two vehicle programmes: SCOUT which would later be the Ajax (Scout SV) and the Utility Vehicle.
+No production order was announced, and the programmes were later restructured and then failed to restart.
+FRES was cancelled and split into two vehicle programmes: SCOUT which was later the Ajax (Scout SV) and the Utility Vehicle.